AntoineGallou31/Chatop-API/README.md

 This project is the backend of the Chatop application, a peer-to-peer rental platform.
-It is developed in Java Spring Boot and uses JWT for authentication, Cloudinary for image storage, and MySQL as the database.
+It is developed in Java Spring Boot and uses JWT for authentication, and MySQL as the database.

 ## Prerequisites